-The one common advice that every student gets during their school or college days is to follow a single career path.
-But in today’s changing job environment we must ask ourselves the question “Is it worth pursuing a single career option?”
+The one common piece of advice that every student gets during their school or college days is to follow a single career path.
+But in today’s changing job environment, we must ask ourselves the question, “Is it worth pursuing a single career option?”
 No would be the logical answer.
-Because as days pass by, many conventional jobs are becoming obsolete or unattainable for the new generation of job seekers.
-There are many reasons for this including the fast-paced development of modern technologies and artificial intelligence.
-So the job environment is becoming uncertain and it is high time for the new generation to think about different career options rather and sticking on to a specific one.
+Because as days pass by, many conventional jobs become obsolete or unattainable for the new generation of job seekers.
+There are many reasons for this, including the fast-paced development of modern technologies and artificial intelligence.
+So the job environment is becoming uncertain, and it is high time to think about different career options rather than sticking to a specific one.

-New millennials and candidates from Generation Z must have different career options in mind and must acquire skills demanded by the new job market.
-For example, if we take the case of a job seeker looking for a place in the academic sphere might get disappointed because the bottom part of the academic job pyramid is flooded with too many candidates with enough qualifications.
-Only a few will get tenure or in the Indian scenario the post of professor.
-So the future of a person who had only prepared himself only for one job, by acquiring only the specific skills required for that job, will be bleak in the present situation.
+New millennials and candidates from Generation Z must acquire skills demanded by the new job market.
+For example, if we take the case of a job seeker looking for a place in the academic sphere might get disappointed because the bottom part of the educational job pyramid is flooded with too many candidates with enough qualifications.
+Only a few will get tenure or, in the Indian scenario, the post of a professor.
+So the future of a person who had prepared himself for one job by acquiring only the specific skills required for that job will be bleak in the present situation.

-So here we need a multidisciplinary approach which will lead to an inter-disciplinary thought which is useful in many areas of life including the job environment.
-Rather than joining a group of similarly trained experts in a specific subject, you can be an expert in multiple disciplines and you will be able to stand out in the crowd.
-Besides this, the student who seeks expertise in multiple disciplines will be highly motivated and creative because of their interest and knowledge in the subject.
-Having different options at hand will give us more flexible career choices.
-With their unique world view and rich perspectives, these multi-disciplinary students will stand out to employers.
+So here, we need a multi-disciplinary approach that will lead to an inter-disciplinary thought.
+This is useful in many areas of life, including the job environment.
+Rather than joining a group of similarly trained experts in a specific subject, you can be an expert in multiple disciplines, and that will help you to stand out in the crowd.
+Besides this, the student who seeks expertise in multiple fields will have more flexible career choices.
+With their unique worldview and rich perspectives, these multi-disciplinary students will stand out to employers.

-There were the days when we glorified the motto of “One Goal” but now it’s high time to think ahead with advancing technology and wavering scenarios of the world.
-In order to be able to have different career options, a person must be aware of the changing trends and novel opportunities in the present society.
-Earlier the advancements and innovations in every sector were made known to the public through newspapers, journals and media but now this knowledge is at your fingertips, a search away, and also propagated through social media platforms.
-Like minds can come together to share their insights and knowledge regarding various areas of interest.
-As the growth of every sector is exponential, it’s essential that we are updated about everything that’s happening within the areas of our passion to pursue the same.
-Those who pursue multiple career choices would have a wider social circle which will eventually help them in finding new opportunities.
-This is very important in a scenario where there is a cloud of uncertainty over every job that is available today.
+To have different career options, one must be aware of the changing trends and novel opportunities in the present society.
+Earlier the advancements and innovations in every sector were made known to the public through newspapers, journals, and media.
+But now everything is at your fingertips, a search away, and also propagated through social media platforms.
+We must be updated about everything that’s happening within the areas of our passion for pursuing the same.
+Those who pursue multiple career choices would have a wider social circle which will eventually help them find new opportunities.
+This is very important in a scenario where there is a cloud of uncertainty over every available job.